This post was updated on November 19th, 2018 to include updated pricing and new information.

-They also come with a few silicone ear tips to help you get the best fit possible but pro tip, you might want to swap them out with a pair of comply memory foam tips in order to get some of the best isolation on the market (save for getting an actual pair of in-ears).
+They also come with a few silicone ear tips to help you get the best fit possible but pro tip, you might want to swap them out with a pair of Comply memory foam tips in order to get some of the best isolation on the market (save for getting an actual pair of in-ears).

-What you should know
+What you should know about the best earbuds

 Chances are you’ve been using earbuds for years, but there are still things that you should be aware of when making a purchase decision.
 First and foremost: safety.
 Though we usually say you should try and get your hands on a pair of headphones to try for yourself before buying, it’s a little harder with in-ears.
 You don’t want to be going to local electronics and just sticking things in your ears.
 Who knows who’s tried them out before you.
-It isn’t only kind of gross if you think about it too much, but there are also infections that can be passed along that way.
-So while it’s usually okay to go trying out over-ear headphones, you should take some precautions when it comes to in-ears like alcohol swabs or even your own pair of ear tips.
+It’s kind of gross if you think about it too much, but there are also infections that can be passed along that way.
+So, while it’s usually okay to go trying out over-ear headphones, you should take some precautions when it comes to in-ears like alcohol swabs or even your own pair of ear tips.

 Isolation is extremely important when it comes to enjoying your music

 - KZ ATE copper in-ears: If you’re not looking to spend too much but prioritize sound quality over all else, then these might do it for you.
 The Kz ATE Copper in-ears are not going to outperform your favorite pair of expensive ‘buds, but for less than $20, they’re good enough.
 This means that you can leave your expensive headphones at home.
 Better yet, just leave these in your bag for when you forget your main pair and know that you have something solid to fall back on.

 - 1More Triple-Driver earbuds: The 1More Triple-Driver in-ears have their faults, but for the price, they make one hell of a good pair of earbuds.
 You can use these every day to enjoy your music without worrying about whether they’ll survive your pockets.
 Full review